-The Linguistics Department at UMass is a center for research in the core areas of theoretical linguistics—semantics, phonology and syntax—as well as in areas tightly linked to that core—psycholinguistics, phonetics, acquisition, prosody and morphology.
+The Linguistics Department at UMass is a center for cutting edge research in semantics, phonology, syntax, computational linguistics, psycholinguistics, phonetics, acquisition and prosody.
 Research at the interfaces of these areas i.e. syntax-semantics, phonology-syntax, or phonology-morphology, is also a hallmark of the UMass research profile.

 Grant Funded Research

-The UMass Linguistics Department has had a particularly strong record in externally funded research, both in theoretical and experimental areas.
+The UMass Linguistics Department has had a particularly strong record in externally funded research.
 In most years between two and five graduate students work as research assistants to the faculty on externally funded grants, instead of as teaching assistants.
 See a list of current grants.

 Centers and Institutes